adlerenno/IncidenceTypeRePair/README.md

                                         Note that it is not allowed to pass no label and no nodes to this function.
                                         Use --decompress in this case.
-       --node-count                     returns the number of nodes in the graph --edge-labels                    returns the number of different edge labels in the graph\n"
+       --node-count                     returns the number of nodes in the graph --edge-labels                    returns the number of different edge labels in the graph --port          [port]           starts the web-service at the given port.
+Webserver can be queried via easy SPARQL. (needs -DWEB_SERVICE=on)
+       "
 ```

 The command-line-tool allows via serd the Turtle, TriG, NTriples and NQuads formats for RDF-graphs.
 Additionally, there is a parser for hypergraphs.